PredictiveEcology/SpaDES/cran-comments.md

 ## Updated release

-This is a maintenance release to fix a bug associated with the forthcoming `dplyr` update.
+This is a maintenance release to fix a bug associated with the recent `dplyr` update.
 We have also made several other improvements and bug fixes (see NEWS).

 ## Test environments